Rage of the Gladiator: Gameplay

-To win, the player must wait for the right moment, then dodge, jump, or block the enemy’s attacks.
+To win, the player must wait for the right moment, then dodge, jump, or block the enemy's attacks.
 After avoiding an attack, the player may retaliate.
 Additionally, the player may counter-attack while the enemy is performing an attack.
-Once you learn to exploit the weakness of each enemy with the proper timing and agility, you can use this knowledge to defeat them.
+Once the player learns to exploit the weakness of each enemy with the proper timing and agility, they can use this knowledge to defeat them.

-In the Wii version, once you’ve beaten the first 10 opponents in "Normal Mode", you must face them all again in "Challenge Mode".
+In the Wii version, once the player has beaten the first 10 opponents in "Normal Mode", the player must face them all again in "Challenge Mode".
 In this mode, the opponent gain new powers and are much more difficult.
-The final opponent is only unlocked at the end of Challenge Mode.
-This results in a total of 21 battles in the game.
+The final opponent is unlocked at the end of Challenge Mode.

 In the iOS and Android versions, the same opponents are used, but the player must fight each of them three times, and Lord Vensor III, the penultimate unique opponent, is faced after fighting the first two variations of the previous opponents.
 A star system is used to control when players are allowed to fight the next few opponents, and stars are earned from winning standard matches, as well as two challenge matches for each opponent where the player must fulfill (a) certain condition(s) to win, such as a time limit and/or performing a certain number of counterattacks.
 This version features a new armory where players can customize their weapons and armor, which feature stronger gear sets that must be purchased with "gems", a premium currency that is accrued mostly through in-app purchases.
 One notable difference in the plot is that Prince Luther manages to escape capture after the final fight and Gracius is haunted by his "betrayal", unlike in the WiiWare version, where he was caught.

 In all versions, after each fight, the player is able to upgrade their abilities before moving on to the next opponent, using a Skill tree.
 Completely filling the skill tree in the WiiWare version will unlock the Brutal Victory move, which can be used to unleash a very long combo with massive damage if the player's mana gauge is full and has an open opportunity to attack.
 The Brutal Victory skill is unlocked in the mobile versions by starting up the game at a certain time of day for four sets of five consecutive days.

 The player is awarded "skill points" after each victory, which they can use to upgrade their character in one of three ways.
 Offense skills focus on increasing attack power, gaining critical strikes, leeching health from opponents and conjuring spells.
-Defense skills focus on taking less damage, improved blocking, the ability to heal yourself in combat and the ability to resurrect from death.
+Defense skills focus on taking less damage, improved blocking, the ability to heal in combat, and the ability to resurrect from death.
 Magic skills focus on generating more energy to perform combos, channeling electricity into opponents, and summoning spells like lightning and tornados.